LayoutEnhancer: Generating Good Indoor Layouts from Imperfect Data: Introduction

 \section{Introduction}

-Indoor spaces play a crucial role in our everyday lives and serve a number of essential purposes.
-The problem of indoor layout design (apartment layout, workplace layout) has been tackled for a long time across several disciplines, including architectural design ~\cite{pile2013history} and ergonomics~\cite{kroemer2017fitting}.
-That is because the furniture arrangement in a room is inherently connected with the geometry and functionality of the space, but also with other aspects, like usability, aesthetics, cost-effectiveness, or quality.
+Indoor spaces play a central role in our everyday lives.
+The synthesis and design of indoor layouts (apartment layout, workplace layout) is a long-standing problem in several disciplines, including graphics~\cite{merrell2011interactive,fisher2012example}.

-In this paper, we address the problem of data-driven layout synthesis, which recently has again become a research focus in computer graphics due to the advent of the next generation of generative machine learning~\cite{paschalidou2021atiss, para2021generative}.
+In this paper, we address the problem of data-driven layout synthesis that has recently gained renewed interest in computer graphics due to the advent of a novel neural methods in generative machine learning~\cite{paschalidou2021atiss, para2021generative}.
+However, despite recent progress, interior layout synthesis is still challenging for machine learning algorithms.
+The problem is twofold: